Devtron K8s Dashboard

 Who Can Perform This Action?

-Users need to have access to the cluster to view its pods and its data.
+Users need to have to view its pods and its data.

 Manifest

-Shows you the configuration of the selected pod and allows you to edit it.
-Refer Edit Manifest to learn more.
+Shows you the of the selected pod and allows you to edit it.
+Refer to learn more.

 Events

 Shows you all the activities (create/update/delete) of the selected pod.
-Refer View Events to know more.
+Refer to know more.

 Logs